 Laura graduated from Michigan State University where she studied English, History, and Education.
 For the past 15 years, her passion for sports as a vehicle for empowerment has led her to work with girls and young women in athletics.
 She has experience directing residential camps and coaching multiple sports at the middle school, high school, and club level.
 Before moving to California, Laura worked at an organization in Detroit, M.I. serving girls and supporting families to make positive choices.
 There she facilitated workshops in poetry, leadership, conflict resolution, relationships, performance, and many other topics that help foster self-esteem and community building.
 Most recently she spent five years working to empower athletes of all abilities as the Vice President of Regional Sports for Special Olympics Northern California.

 Monika holds a B.A. in Architecture from U.C.
 Berkeley.
-She discovered a creative outlet as a floral designer and worked with this medium for several years before joining JMSG as a founding staff member.
+She discovered a creative outlet as a floral designer and worked in this field for several years before joining JMSG as a founding staff member.
 While at JMSG, she has worn many hats including: Administrative Assistant, Registrar, and unofficial School Nurse.
 She currently manages all communications and publications and brings her gift of design to many facets of the School.
-When she's not in front of her computer, Monika might be found capturing school moments on film, providing hospitality for the JMSG community, or foraging around the school grounds for flowers to brighten someone's day.
+When she's not in front of her computer, Monika might be found capturing school moments on film, managing events for the JMSG community, or taking a break on the beautiful Mills campus with her two (dog) office mates.

 Suzanne is an Oakland native and has been teaching middle school science for ten years.
 She received her B.S. in Biology with minors in English and Art History from U.C.
 Davis.
 Suzanne then lived and worked in France for a year, before returning to earn a Biology credential from St. Mary's College.
 She began her teaching career at JMSG in 2005, but left four years later to pursue other adventures.
 During her time off teaching, Suzanne became a river rafting guide on the Rogue River in Oregon, biked through northern Europe, and spent four months in Central America.
 Suzanne returns to JMSG after five years teaching 6th, 7th, and 8th grade science at Ecole Bilingue de Berkeley.
 She is thrilled to be part of the JMSG community again!